 Christian Record Services, Inc. plans far in advance for Blind Camp.
 However, it may become necessary to reschedule, relocate, or cancel a specific camp in any of the following situations:

 - Natural or manmade disaster

 - Low number of applicants.

 Christian Record Services, Inc. assumes no financial liability for such changes.

 To confirm a camp date or location, please call the camp of your choice (listed above) or call Christian Record at (402) 488-0981, option 3.

-Christian Record Services, Inc. and its National Camps for Blind Children assumes no responsibility for the transportation of legally blind campers to or from any of its camps.
+Christian Record Services, Inc. and Blind Camps assumes no responsibility for the transportation of legally blind campers to or from any of its camps.